 Remarkably, there are only three of us up against hundreds of pet food company executives, government regulators, and state feed control officials at AAFCO.
 As you might imagine, that could sound like a daunting figure, but we’re not intimidated.
-Because each of us, Susan, Jean and I have heard the cries for help from thousands of grief-stricken pet parents following the illness or death of their beloved companion animals due to a pet foodborne illness.
+Because of each of us, Susan, Jean, and I have heard the cries for help from thousands of grief-stricken pet parents following the illness or death of their beloved companion animals due to a pet foodborne illness.

 Now we need your help.